daniyalAnsari03/Typescript/README.md

-This is code with Daniyal Ansari Simple Calculator
+This is Code With Daniyal Ansari Simple Calculator